Menu

 The Famous Blue Earthenware of Delft

 In the 16th century, Delft’s ceramic industry took a significant leap forward when several Italian potters, drawn by the city’s burgeoning economy and thriving trade routes, introduced a new style of glazed earthenware.
-This innovation led to the creation of what would eventually become one of Delft’s most famous exports: Delft Blue pottery.
+This innovation led to the creation of one of Delft’s most famous exports: Delft Blue pottery.

 The real turning point for the city’s ceramics came in the early 17th century, with the establishment of the Dutch East India Company (VOC) office in 1602.
 As the VOC established trade links with the Far East, Chinese and Japanese porcelain became highly coveted throughout Europe, influencing European pottery makers.
 Inspired by these imported goods, Delft potters began producing their versions of the delicate, blue-and-white porcelain known as “Delft’s Blauw” (Delft Blue).
 This distinctive style, featuring intricate blue designs on white pottery, quickly became celebrated across Europe, marking a period of extraordinary prosperity for the city.
 The delicate craftsmanship and unique aesthetic of Delft Blue pottery made it highly sought after, further elevating the city’s cultural and economic stature during the Golden Age of the Netherlands.

-However, as the centuries passed, Delft Blue’s popularity waned, and the pottery industry fell into decline.
+However, over the centuries, Delft Blue’s popularity waned, and the pottery industry declined.
 Despite this, a revival took place in the 19th century, bringing the distinctive pottery back into the spotlight.
 Today, Delft Blue remains one of the city’s most iconic symbols, with local workshops continuing to produce this world-renowned craft.
 The timeless beauty and craftsmanship of Delft Blue pottery ensure that it remains a cherished part of the city’s heritage, still admired and celebrated by collectors and visitors alike.

 12 Things to See and Do in Delft, Netherlands